sgGoel/mobilerobot/README.md

 - `robot_main.cpp`: Includes the `setup()` and `loop()` functions, telling the microcontroller exactly what to do and when.
 - `robot_drive.cpp`: Sets up the motors and implements a PI controller to follow velocity setpoints.
 - `robot_motion_control.cpp`: Calculates odometry and setpoints based on either joystick or a given trajectory.
 - `robot_wireless.cpp`: Sets up two-way wireless communication with and sends messages to the microcontroller on your controller.
+The messages are defined in `lib/wireless.h`.

 ### 1.2 Understand Odometry